afichet/cgi-resources/README.md

 This document references a set of usefull databases for computer graphics.
 If you use any of these database, cite the authors accordingly.

-You're welcome to suggest any additional item in this list threw issues or merge requests.
+You're welcome to suggest any additional item in this list by creating an issue or a merge requests.

 Spectral data